InsciteAnalytics/Climate-WorldBank/README.md

 ## Project Overview
 The project can be divided into 4 major phases as follows:
 - Phase 1: Data extraction
-- Phase 2: Data Cleaning
+- Phase 2: Exploratory data analysis / Data cleaning
 - Phase 3: Modeling
-- Phase 4: Exploring
+- Phase 4: Interpretive Data Analysis

 ### Phase 1 ([WB Scraper](https://github.com/InsciteAnalytics/Climate-WorldBank/blob/master/World%20Bank%20DB%20Scraper.py))
 - __Introduction__: Macroeconomic data (Independent Features) were obtained from World Bank's Indicators API; it was accessed using wbdata library for python.
 Temperature data (Target Feature) was obtained using World Bank's climate API; it was accessed using wbpy library.